Frequently Asked Questions (FAQs)

 What is the difference between rehearsal time and warm-up time?

-Rehearsal time is time provided, IF AVAILABLE, for you and your accompanist, or for you alone if solo, well ahead of your performance time.
-The cost for rehearsal time is $20 per half hour, $40 per hour and is booked on a first come first served basis.
+Rehearsal time is time provided, IF AVAILABLE, for you and your accompanist, or for you alone if solo, well ahead of your performance time and in a different location than your performance hall.
+The cost for rehearsal time is $20 per half hour, $40 per hour and is booked on a first-come first-served basis.
 Rehearsals may be on the day or evening before your performance, but it will not be immediately prior to your performance, and it will not be in the same venue.

 Warm-up time, on the other hand, is a short period set aside for you to warm-up (not rehearse) just before your actual performance.
 It will be in a room in the same venue as your performance and, because of space limitations, it could be scheduled anytime in the hour before your performance.
 That is why you must be at your performance venue no less than an hour ahead.
 Space and time is very limited for warm-ups, and if you don’t arrive at least an hour ahead, you might miss your available warm-up time.
-Remember you must be at your performance location no less than 1/2 hour before your performance, and your warm-up time will be scheduled to meet that requirement.
+Remember you must be at your performance location no less than an hour before your performance, and your warm-up time will be scheduled to meet that requirement.
+Again, it is important to note that the only person permitted in the warm-up room is the competitor.
+No parents, teachers or accompanists will be allowed in this room.

 By what procedure and when are rehearsal and warm-up facilities scheduled?
 We haven't met our accompanist yet and are not likely to until shortly before the performance.